francescomazzini/Jubble/README.md

 - A Platonic goal to achieve by the player: accumulate resources endlessly.

 Primary currency: ↯
-Is incremented each second basing of the number of owned generators.
+Is incremented each second according to the number of owned generators.

 Generator:
 Item that produces the primary currency.